marcusnolan/restruction/README.md

             <img src="./static/images/readme/user_story_testing/user_story_testing1.6.png" style="max-height: 250px"/>
     9. I want to be able to set specific contact details for the items I post.
-        - Rather than just taking the users details and preloading the item with them, the user posting can set whoever they like as the contact as they may only be posting on behlaf of someone.
+        - Rather than just taking the users details and preloading the item with them, the user posting can set whoever they like as the contact as they may only be posting on behalf of someone.

             <img src="./static/images/readme/user_story_testing/user_story_testing2.9.png" style="max-height: 250px"/>
     10. I want to set a date for which the item will be removed.
-        - The add item form features a datepicker for the date of removal which users can then see when viewing the item.
+        - The add item form features a date picker for the date of removal which users can then see when viewing the item.

             <img src="./static/images/readme/user_story_testing/user_story_testing2.10.png" style="max-height: 250px"/>
 - #### As a charity/sustainability officer/self builder;
     1. I want to be informed about Restruction's concept.
-        - Upon arrival on the home page, the first thing a user sees as they scroll is the paragraphs explaining reconstruction and it's concept.
+        - Upon arrival on the home page, the first thing a user sees as they scroll is the paragraphs explaining reconstruction and its concept.

             <img src="./static/images/readme/user_story_testing/user_story_testing1.1.png" style="max-height: 250px"/>
     2. I want to be able to navigate the website easily.